• Home

 Here's where I create my books (cleaned it up for the photos!) , write, do the illustrations.

-I also work on oils, watercolors, and art for prints here.
+For gallery exhibitions, I also work on oils, watercolors, and art for prints here.

 I have the only skylight in the building - great for bright even light.